Achieving consistent great prints requires a good printer, excellent filament, and a level bed.

 Preparing Your 3D Printer

-- Preheat the bed and nozzle: Set the bed and nozzle to the normal operating temperature.
+After you’ve cleaned the print bed and nozzle, set the bed and nozzle to the normal operating temperature.
 This step is a bit controversial, but the bed and nozzle expand slightly when heated.
-The heat expansion is minor, but we recommend leveling the entire bed under operating conditions for the best results.
+The heat expansion is minor, but we want to level the printer under operating conditions for the best results.
 For PLA, we recommend setting the extrusion nozzle to 200°C and 60°C for the bed.

 Manual 3D printer bed leveling is a tedious and often frustrating experience, even for seasoned makers.